-• It works as if the put holder sold a futures contract for the strike price X minus the prevailing futures price F_t :
+• It works as if the put holder sold a futures contract for

-$$X - F_t$$ .
+$$X - F_t$$

+dollars.

 Forward Options

 - Similar to futures options except that what is delivered is a forward contract with a delivery price equal to the option's strike price. - Exercising a call forward option results in a long position in a forward contract. - Exercising a put forward option results in a short position in a forward contract. - Exercising a forward option incurs no immediate cash flows.